Thomas-Adams/jpatest/ReadMe.md

     ![bundles](pictures/list_bundles.png)

-7. The `simple-commands` feature is now installed!
+7. The simple JPA example is now installed.

 ### Usage
 All the available commands can be viewed by issuing the following at the prompt: